abadias618/nanopore-basecalling/README.md

 We originally proposed as our course project to generate a deep learning model for basecalling raw nanopore sequencing data.
 We investigated and attempted to run the [SACall](https://github.com/huangnengCSU/SACall-basecaller) repository as a starting point, as they employ transformers, an element of deep learning all project members are interested in.
 As a backup, we attempted to run [bonito](https://github.com/nanoporetech/bonito), the standard Oxford Nanopore basecaller, for generating models.
 In both cases, we ran into a number of errors over the course of a week and never succeeded generating a deep learning model using raw data.
 As such, we requested approval for changing our project to what is listed above.

 # Acknowledgments
+We thank Mathew Kouch, the author of the [original notebook](https://www.kaggle.com/code/mathewkouch/ham10000-skin-lesion-classifier-82-pytorch) that we started from.
+We used this notebook as a starting point, and, from there, made our modifications to the input data and pertained models.